How technology helps us during the most stressful year yet

 Meanwhile, mental health chatbots are also becoming prevalent nowadays, especially to those who cannot access clinicians and specialists due to location, time, or budget constraints.
 In fact, chatbots trace its roots to ELIZA, one of the first chatbot implementations created in the 60s, designed to imitate a therapist.
 Decades later, AI-powered software has become more sophisticated and easily accessible.

-Backed by health care providers and academics, they are now used to provide engaging conversations to those who feel burned out, sad, or need someone to talk to.
+Backed by healthcare providers and academics, they are now used to provide engaging conversations to those who feel burned out, sad, or need someone to talk to.
 This is extremely beneficial, as it provides an alternative to something like luxury rehab centers which are rather expensive.